Archives

 In the belief that archives are the bedrock of historical studies, HAT promotes, encourages, helps to finance and generally supports the preservation, conservation and organisation of materials of all kinds – documents, photographs, recordings, film and video and digital files.

 During the summer of 2024 HAT conducted a survey of Hampshire archives holding groups (excluding the record offices in Hampshire) to find out more about access to material held by these groups, discover how much is electronically catalogued, what percentarge is available on line, and just see how much is held.
 The webinar (17 Oct 2024) shown below presents the data gathered.
+An update can be seen here

 HAT is committed to supporting the preservation and celebration of valuable local archives through our grants system, events and other related activities.